cloudposse/terraform-aws-elasticsearch/README.md

 __NOTE:__ To enable [zone awareness](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-managedomains.html#es-managedomains-zoneawareness) to deploy Elasticsearch nodes into two different Availability Zones, you need to set `zone_awareness_enabled` to `true` and provide two different subnets in `subnet_ids`.
 If you enable zone awareness for your domain, Amazon ES places an endpoint into two subnets.
 The subnets must be in different Availability Zones in the same region.
-If you don't enable zone awareness, Amazon ES places an endpoint into only one subnet
+If you don't enable zone awareness, Amazon ES places an endpoint into only one subnet.

 ## Usage

+**IMPORTANT:** The `master` branch is used in `source` just as an example.
+In your code, do not pin to `master` because there may be breaking changes between releases.
+Instead pin to the release tag (e.g. `?ref=tags/x.y.z`) of one of our [latest releases](https://github.com/cloudposse/terraform-aws-elasticsearch/releases).

 Basic [example](examples/basic)